HoverCatz/ObzcureVirtualMachine/README.md

 - 12 ms
 - 9 ms

-*As you can see from these 5 test runs, the virtualized version of a jar is up to 606 times slower than the original jar.*
+*As you can see from these 5 test runs, the virtualized version of a jar is up to 606 times slower than the original jar.
+This is a worst case scenario, where a huge jar was fully virtualized including lots of nested loops.
+If you only virtualize a few specific methods, it shouldn't be much slower than the original.*